AdaskoTheBeAsT/AdaskoTheBeAsT.Identity.Dapper/README.md

 - Good null checking and validation
 - Modern C# features utilized effectively
 - Strong type safety with nullable reference types

-### ⚠️ Known Issues

-**Critical - Resource Leak (Fixed in upcoming release)**:
-Location: `DapperUserOnlyStoreBase.cs` methods `SetTokenAsync`, `RemoveTokenAsync`, `GetTokenAsync`
-- Database connections not properly disposed in these methods
-- Will be fixed in next patch release
-- Workaround: Ensure connection pool settings can handle this until patched

-**Minor**:
-- Generic exception catching (acceptable for IdentityResult pattern but could be more specific)
-- Hard-coded error codes could be constants

 ## 📄 License